-Armodafinil (Nuvigil) is an FDA-approved drug used to treat excessive daytime sleepiness due to narcolepsy, shift-work sleep disorder, or sleep apnea.
-Armodafinil works by acting as a dopamine reuptake inhibitor, which can significantly increase wakefulness, focus, mood, and motivation.
+Armodafinil (Nuvigil) is an FDA-approved eugeroic drug used to treat excessive daytime sleepiness due to narcolepsy, shift-work sleep disorder, or sleep apnea.
+Armodafinil works by acting as a dopamine reuptake inhibitor.
+Increased extracellular dopamine concentrations can significantly increase energy and motivation, wakefulness, focus, and mood.
 This increase in attention will considerably enhance creativity.

 Final Thoughts on Creativity Supplements